Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 }
 ```

 The same principle applies if some buttons on your Device are swapped, for example.
-In this case you can remap their offsets.
+In this case, you can remap their offsets.

 # …force the Input System to use my own template when the native backend discovers a specific Device?